willanderson/willanderson.xyz/_projects/pdp-engine.md

 company: Squarespace
 date: 2023-09-04T16:12:54.167Z
 hero: /assets/images/pdp-01.png
-preview: First-class design templates for Sqaurespace Commerce
+preview: First-class design templates for Squarespace Commerce
 intro: One of my final project at Squarespace centered around new tools for designing and customizing Product Detail Pages (PDPs).
 This effort included redesigned layouts and components, as well as a new inline editing experience.